Q. What do you do for a living and where are you from?

 - Stress Relief

 - As a graduate student, cooking became one of my favorite stress relievers.
-If I needed a study break, I popped some cornbread in the oven or bake a pie for a friend.
+If I needed a study break, I popped some cornbread in the oven or baked a pie for a friend.
 Students need energy like everyone else and what better way to address that need than to make something that would give my brain fuel?

 - Economic Efficiency

 - You can tell I’m an academic at heart when I use terms like “economic efficiency” to describe a personal hobby.
 Yet, it is true- cooking can be very economical when you are on a budget and cannot afford to eat out.
 I love going to restaurants, being waited on, and tasting other people’s dishes for a change, but as a graduate student I needed to be more resourceful about how I spent my money.
 Unlike in college, I couldn’t eat all my meals at a dining hall, I didn’t have a lot of disposable cash, and if I didn’t cook for myself no one else would.
-(This remains true as a young professional).
+(This remains true as a single young professional).
 So, cooking is not only a hobby for me; it is an economic necessity.
 Pre-packaged frozen meals are expensive too and they are not nearly as healthy as a fresh salad I can throw together myself.

 - A Creative Outlet